East Slavic languages: Vocabulary

 The East Slavic territory exhibits a linguistic continuum with many transitional dialects.
 Between Belarusian and Ukrainian there is the Polesian dialect, which shares features from both languages.
 East Polesian is a transitional variety between Belarusian and Ukrainian on one hand, and between South Russian and Ukrainian on the other hand.
 At the same time, Belarusian and Southern Russian form a continuous area, making it virtually impossible to draw a line between the two languages.
 Central or Middle Russian (with its Moscow sub-dialect), the transitional step between the North and the South, became a base for the Russian literary standard.
 Northern Russian with its predecessor, the Old Novgorod dialect, has many original and archaic features.
-Due to the influence of the Polish–Lithuanian Commonwealth over many centuries, Belarusian and Ukrainian have been influenced in several respects by Polish, a West Slavic language / Lechitic.
-Ruthenian, the mixed Belarusian-Ukrainian literary language with a Church Slavonic substratum and Polish adstratum, was, together with Middle Polish, an official language in Belarus and Ukraine until the end of the 18th century.